HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 Open layout living room, kitchen, gray sectional, Stonington Gray paint colour, rustic wood furniture, navy blue accents.
 Kylie M Interiors Edesign, online paint colour, design expert

-Notice how the colours (green, white and wood) on the coffee table pick up on what’s happening on the sofa table in the background…
+Notice how the coffee table’s colors (green, white, and wood) pick up on what’s happening on the sofa table in the background…

 • Coffee table: What a fabulous group of three and the perfect mini-vignette!

 • Sofa table: On the left-hand side, the plant is the anchor.
-On the right side, the lamp is the anchor and the only thing.
-This homeowner valued SIMPLICITY and I had to push her comfort zone even to get those items on there!
+On the right side, the lamp is the only anchor.
+This homeowner valued SIMPLICITY, and I had to push her comfort zone even to get those items on there!

 Sherwin Williams Collonade Gray in living room.
 Kylie M Interiors Edesign.
 Tv above electric fireplace with tile surround.
 Transitional style home decor - Copy

-The foundation piece’s in place, the anchor’s in place, but the rest isn’t quite cutting it.
+The foundation piece and anchor are in place, but the rest isn’t quite cutting it.
 How could it be improved?

-• The flow would be better if the plant were on the far right side and the stack of books/decorative item was in the middle instead (the other small white item is a Google home and could be tucked behind the lamp)
+• The flow would be better if the plant were on the far right side and the stack of books/decorative items was in the middle instead (the other small white item is a Google Home and could be tucked behind the lamp)

-Now, before we get to the FINAL piece, we’re going to slip an extra step in…
+Before we get to the FINAL piece, we’ll slip an extra step in…

-It’s vital to add depth to your vignette and the best way to do that is via layering and stacking.
-Layering, also known as staggering, involves having the tallest-largest item at the back (usually the anchor), the medium-sized piece to the side (usually the secondary piece) and the smallest in the front (the finishing piece) These should be staggered from each other, not all in a line/row.
-Arranging your accessories like this also hits my happy place re: the Groups of Three rule.
+It’s vital to add depth to your vignette; the best way to do that is via layering and stacking.
+Layering, also known as staggering, involves having the tallest-largest item at the back (usually the anchor), the medium-sized piece to the side (usually the secondary piece), and the smallest in the front (the finishing piece).
+These should be staggered from each other, not all in a line/row.
+Arranging your accessories like this also hits my happy place regarding the Groups of Three rule.

 Let’s take another look at that photo from the beginning…